lucap1211/EA_fire_project/README.md

 ## Installation
-The project will run in the public [earth-analytics-python-env](https://github.com/earthlab/earth-analytics-python-env) that contains the dependencies and libraries needed to run the project.
+The project will run in the public [earth-analytics-python-env](https://github.com/earthlab/earth-analytics-python-env) that contains the dependencies and libraries needed for the project.
 If other libraries becomes neccessary for the project, they will be listed here as additional requirements.

 ## Data
 For my project, I plan to heavily focus on text-based narrative data (ICS-209-PLUS-WILDFIRES) and use geospatial data (like Monitoring Trends in Burn Severity).

 ### ICS-209-PLUS-WILDFIRES

-- [■] Standardized, on-scene Incident Status Summary
+- Standardized, on-scene Incident Status Summary
-- [■] Part of the National Incident Management System (NIMS)
+- Part of the National Incident Management System (NIMS)
-- [■] Text-based narrative wealth of data
+- Text-based narrative wealth of data
-- [■] Science-grade situation reports focusing on large wildfires
+- Science-grade situation reports focusing on large wildfires
-- [■] Daily “informational snapshots” of fire response/management
+- Daily “informational snapshots” of fire response/management
-- [■] View into the decision-making process
+- View into the decision-making process
-    - [■] Large fire event development and response
+    - Large fire event development and response

 ### Monitoring Trends in Burn Severity